AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Fixed Issues {#fixed-issues-17882}

-FORMS-16139 - Adding required logging for DoR in core-components form FORMS-16096 - Forms User does not have access to /libs/fd/af/components/guidesubmittype/restendpoint/cq - dialog/content/items/restEndPointSource/items/config
-FORMS-16091 - Consuming the restructured Binary.java
-FORMS-15835 - Post-submission form URL rewrite
+FORMS-16139 - Adding required logging for DoR in core-components form FORMS-16096 - Forms User does not have access to restendpoint dialog FORMS-16091 - Consuming the restructured Binary.java FORMS-15835 - Post-submission form URL rewrite issue.
-FORMS-15799 - Adobe Sign GovCloud Signature page does note render in iframe FORMS-15682 - AEMForms - Unable to bind DOR to Dynamics FDM FORMS-15623 - AEMaaCS Forms - Alternatives to Update Multiple Tables in Dynamics with One POST FORMS-15595 - AEM Form TnC Component Consent Text line break issue FORMS-15381 - UI enhancement of Authorization Scope message FORMS-15363 - [Backport Request 6.5] Displayed Name in Rule Editor FORMS-13873 - AFv2 - (“-”) in the name of component result in failure of rules FORMS-7018 - Empty element receives focus
+FORMS-15799 - Adobe Sign GovCloud Signature page does note render in iframe FORMS-15682 - AEMForms - Unable to bind DOR to Dynamics FDM FORMS-15623 - AEMaaCS Forms - Alternatives to Update Multiple Tables in Dynamics with One POST FORMS-15595 - AEM Form TnC Component Consent Text line break issue FORMS-15381 - UI enhancement of Authorization Scope message FORMS-15363 - Displayed Name in Rule Editor FORMS-13873 - AFv2 - (“-”) in the name of component result in failure of rules FORMS-7018 - Empty element receives focus
 FORMS-6935 - State of active component lacks 3 to 1 contrast ratio.